Optical Power Meter Kits

 PM100A Analog Console

 Suitable for both absolute and relative power measurements, the PM100A analog power meter console features an analog needle display and a supplemental LCD screen.
 The analog needle is ideal for relative power measurements and for watching small power fluctuations.
 The PM100A is compatible with all C-Series photodiode sensors and thermal sensors; it is not compatible with our pyroelectric energy sensors.
 The PM120VA power meter kit includes the PM100A console and power cables, an S120VC sensor, and a USB flash drive with the software package preloaded.
-For more information on the PM100A analog console features, see the Specs and Display tabs above or visit the full web presentation.
+For more information on the PM100A analog console features, see the Specs and Display tabs or visit the full web presentation.

 PM100D Digital Console

 The PM100D digital power and energy meter console features a menu-driven control panel, 4" backlit display, and SD card slot for storing data.
 Measurements screens include a numeric readout useful for standard power and energy readings, a simulated analog needle, graphs of power measurements over time, and a statistics view.
 Additionally, the PM100D console has a tuning mode that provides audio feedback for use when the detector is not within visual range.
 See the PM100D Display tab for more information.
 The console is compatible with all our C-Series sensors for power or energy measurements, including our pyroelectric energy sensors, and includes a USB flash drive with the software package preloaded.
-For more information on the PM100D digital console features, see the Specs and Display tabs above or visit the full web presentation.
+For more information on the PM100D digital console features, see the Specs and Display tabs or visit the full web presentation.

 PM400 Touchscreen Digital Console